-Use the above search field to access over 30 years of production and environmental research in the form of annual reports, updates-proceedings, and posters.
-To search for documents in the Almond Board Research Database, type a search term into the search box above.
-Searches can be performed by keyword or project ID (see “Types of Searches" below).
-Click on the 'Search' button to begin your search.
-The search engine will retrieve a list of all pertinent Almond Board-funded research with the most recent at the top.
+The above search field can be used to access more than 30 years of production and environmental research, in the form of annual reports, updates/proceedings and posters.
+Searches can be performed by keyword or project ID (see “Types of Searches,” below).

-Annual Reports are full length reports which include objectives, interpretive summary, methods, results, and discussion of research projects funded by the Almond Board of California (ABC).
+Annual Reports are full-length reports, which include objectives, interpretive summaries, methods, results and discussion of research projects funded by the Almond Board of California (ABC).

-Posters are used by researchers at the annual Almond Conference to visually explain ABC-funded research to a wide audience.
-Posters generally include images, tables, and graphs that support and explain research findings.
-Posters are available for 2010 – present.
+Posters are used by researchers at the annual Almond Conference to visually explain research funded by the Almond Board of California.
+Posters generally include images, tables and graphs that support and explain research findings.
+Posters are available from 2010 – present.

 Types of Searches

-Using the following project ID1 as an example (11-AIR8-Kendall), tailor your specific searches following the bullet point examples below.
+as an example of a project ID, tailor your specific searches based on the bullet points below:

 Refining Your Search